piotrklibert/reqplayer/README.md

 A viewer part of ReqPlayer - ReqViewer

+## Installation

+1. We need to compile Nginx and LuaJIT from source, so make sure you have all the prerequisites installed.
+On Fedora you can do this with:

+    sudo dnf builddep nginx luajit

+2. Install Ansible, Erlang and Redis.
+3. Go to `ansible` directory and run:

+    ansible-playbook -i inventory.ini build.yml

+(this will download, configure, compile and install the deps locally, in `resty` directory)
+4. Make sure you don't have

 ## Running

 You can customize how RQ will communicate with your Redis in app.config.